- Travel in France

 network of old narrow streets and attractive squares, flanked by

-mediaeval and renaissance buildings built in one or other of the local
+fine medieval and renaissance buildings built in one or other of the

 stones, either a red sandstone or a creamy pale limestone.

 At the edge of the city centre, on the paved Place d'Armes

 Notre Dame cathedral, one of just a handful of great gothic cathedrals

 in the south of France.
 Particularly noteworthy is the cathedral's

 intricately carved flamboyant gothic tower.
 The historic centre is also